rutgerblom/SDDC.Lab/README.md

 ### Diagrams

-The following diagrams show what is deployed when using the default settings.
+The following diagrams help you understand the environment and compponoents deployed when using the default settings in the answerfile.

-A diagram of the phyisical lab environment.
+A diagram of the physical network.
 ![Physicaloverview](images/vsphere-nsxt-deploy-pod2phys.png)

 A diagram of the physical ESXi host.